s1155003185/VCCProjectGenerator/README.md

             Cannot Access via Property Accessor

 [@@Inherit]
-    If stated, generate will not generate Getter and Setter.
+    If stated, generate will not generate Getter and Setter, Manager, Action, etc.

+[@@Class { "Properties\ : [ "GETSET(std::wstring, Name, L\"\")", "GETSET(int64_t, Age, 0)" ], "Assignments": [ \"Sam\", \"6\" ] }]
+    Action Only.
+    Option:
+        Properties
+            Value is array of {ClassMacro}.
+As it is in json string, special characters need to be escaped.

+        Assignments
+            Value is array of values that should be initialized when creating object.
+Number of elements should be the same as that of Properties.
+            If not stated, Action() will be genrated.
+            If stated, Action(L"Sam", 6) will be generated.

 [@@Command xxx]
     Command used in VCC generator, can be any text in xxx without @@